 The system was first tested on very high-risk patients attending the Westmead Centre for Oral Health.
 The next step was to introduce the CMS to general dental practice, the Monitor Dental Practice Program.
 This was implemented in a National Health and Medical Research Council (NHMRC) funded multi-centre randomised controlled trial.

-The results demonstrated the cost effectiveness of the CMS protocols in reducing the need for surgical interventions and included an economic analysis, which projected the effect over the life-time of the patients in the intervention arm of the study.
+The results demonstrated the cost-effectiveness of the CMS protocols in reducing the need for surgical interventions and included an economic analysis, which projected the effect over the life-time of the patients in the intervention arm of the study.
 Further NHMRC funding was obtained (i) to assess the sustainability of the intervention post-trial, (ii) to validate the economic modeling, and (iii) to gather qualitative data on the process of implementing the CMS protocol in general practice.
-The findings at 7 years indicated that the earlier outcomes were sustained; patients at the intervention practices needed around 50% fewer restorations compared with patients attending the control practices.
+The findings at 7 years indicated that the earlier outcomes were sustained; patients at the intervention practices needed around 50% fewer restorative interventions compared with patients attending the control practices.